amluto/CommonHV/commonhv.md

 NOT assume that its return value is indeed secure.
 For example, a hypervisor is free to return zero in response to rdmsr(MSR_COMMONHV_RNG).

+If CPUID.4F000002H.0H.EAX bit 1 is set, then wrmsr(MSR_COMMONHV_RNG)
-wrmsr(MSR_COMMONHV_RNG) offers the hypervisor up to 64 bits of entropy.
+offers the hypervisor up to 64 bits of entropy.
 The hypervisor MAY use it as it sees fit to improve its own random number generator.
 A hypervisor SHOULD make a reasonable effort to avoid making values written to MSR_COMMONHV_RNG visible to untrusted parties, but guests SHOULD NOT write sensitive values to wrmsr(MSR_COMMONHV_RNG).

-A hypervisor is free to ignore wrmsr(MSR_COMMONHV_RNG), but wrmsr to MSR_COMMONHV_RNG MUST NOT result in an exception.
+If CPUID.4F000002H.0H.EAX bit 1 is not set, then wrmsr(MSR_COMMONHV_RNG)
+has unspecified behavior.
+It may result in #GP.

 Note that the CommonHV RNG is not intended to replace stronger, asynchronous paravirtual random number generator interfaces.
 It is intended primarily for seeding guest RNGs early in boot.

+Guests SHOULD NOT access MSR_COMMONHV_RNG from performance-critical code paths.
+Some implementations may be slow.

 Future extension
 ----------------